FAQ

 We depend on the help of community members to support the health of the watershed!

 The North Santiam Watershed Council meets on the third Tuesday of every month, except for the month of December.
-Meetings begin at 6:00 pm and usually last about an hour and a half or so.
+Meetings begin at 6:00 pm and usually last about an hour and a half depending on the agenda.

 Most of the time someone with special knowledge will give an interesting and informative presentation on a habitat restoration project or another subject particularly interesting to our area.

-We are currently meeting online via Zoom.
+We do have a Zoom hybrid option at this time!
 If you are interested in attending a meeting and would like an invitation, please let us know via email to council@northsantiam.org.
 Join us, you’ll be welcome!

-Following the presentation, the Council’s dedicated members on the Steering Committee stay on to tackle the business side of things.
+The Council’s dedicated board members meet before the 6pm meeting to tackle the business side of things.
 They review projects that have been proposed to the group, evaluate the information that is shared with the landowners who are considering working together with the Council, budgets, and like we said, the business side of things.